Resiliency Module

 Notes

-Initial SOC is seeded with
+Initial SOC is seeded by setting the mutable parameter

-Imports Formulation with Demand Charges#
+Imports Formulation with Demand Charges

 The opt-in ImportsWithDemandChargesFormulation block builder used by the